 Remembering the Legacy of David Elmore: a Visionary and Inspirational Leader

-Palm Dessert, CA - It is with deep sadness that we announce the passing of David Elmore, a visionary entrepreneur, and a cherished member of the professional sports community.
+Palm Desert, CA- It is with deep sadness that we announce the passing of David Elmore, a visionary entrepreneur, and a cherished member of the professional sports community.
 Dave leaves behind an immense void in the world of business, philanthropy, the Olympics, and his profound impact on professional baseball and hockey.
 He will be remembered not only for his remarkable achievements, but also for his unwavering commitment to these sports and their global significance.

 Dave Elmore created the Elmore Sports Group, a conglomerate of Minor League Baseball teams, professional hockey clubs, facility, concessions and special event management companies.